MEET OUR TEACHERS

 Our Terrific Teachers

-ms. BROOKE
+ms. Christi

 Dani is a dedicated educator whose mission is to help every student learn, grow at their own pace, and develop confidence in themselves.
 Born and raised in Monterrey, Mexico, Dani moved to Dallas in 2021, where she earned her teacher certification in Core Subjects with Science of Teaching Reading, along with a Bilingual Education Supplemental certification (Spanish, Grades EC-6).